apstanisic/directus-dart/README.md

 ## Getting started

 Create instance and initialize.
 You must run `.init()` for storage to be initialized.
-Othervise, there could be bugs.
+Othervise, there `DirectusError` will be thrown.

 ```dart
 import 'package:directus/directus.dart';